bibymaths/IFA-2022/README.md

 It creates some mild differences in accuracy, specificity, and sensitivity for every classifier, but only a significant difference in ROC-AUC for two of them, boosted logistic, and kNN, in particular.

-Since the classes were not that imbalanced, there was no chnage made in the partitioning of datset while splitting into test, and train.
+Since the classes were not that imbalanced, there was no change made in the partitioning of datset while splitting into test, and train.

-This script has successfully ran on a system, and the compiled R markdown pdf has been added in the _Project DS 3_ directory for better understanding.

 ### Project 2